spenceriam/mediaVisualizer/README.md

 ## Implementation Notes

 - The visualization is for reference only and includes a disclaimer that it's not to actual scale
-- All dimensions are converted from inches to pixels using a scaling factor of 96 (1 inch = 96 pixels)
+- Dimensions are converted from user units to pixels using the appropriate scaling factor:
+  - For inches: 1 inch = 96 pixels
+  - For millimeters: 1 mm = 96/25.4 ≈ 3.78 pixels
 - Fixed padding ensures consistent layout across different dimension settings
 - Dynamic bottom padding adjusts for narrow visualizations where text may wrap
 - Sensing details for tags are rendered as cutouts or bars with specific positioning relative to perforation lines
+- Unit conversion applies a factor of 25.4 (1 inch = 25.4 mm) when switching between units

 ## Development